PRTGN-Development-Team/.github/POLICIES/ARTIFICIAL-INTELLIGENCE.md

 *Orriginal file licensed under AGPL-3.0-or-later by searxng.
 Orrginal file credit goes to them.*

-*Changes : Change AI models listed, Change disscussion forms listed*
+*Changes : Change AI models listed, Change disscussion forms listed, reformat to match Markdown insted of rtf*

 **By the terms of the AGPL-3.0 licence, this file is licened under AGPL-3.0**